Creole-Spiced Rice and Kale

 This recipe was adapted slightly from Spicy Rice and Kale in Bon Appetit, February 1999.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Uncle Ben's Converted Rice is a very low-glycemic type of white rice, due to the converting process which removes some of the starchiness, so this recipe is a perfect side dish or main dish for phase 2 or 3 of the South Beach Diet.
-For other low-carb diets you could make a version of this with Cauliflower Rice; I'd saute the kale until it was nearly soft, then add the cauliflower and cook a bit longer.
+Uncle Ben’s Converted Rice is a very low-glycemic type of white rice, due to the converting process which removes some of the starchiness, so this Creole-Spiced Rice and Kale is a perfect side dish or main dish for phase 2 or 3 of the South Beach Diet.
+For other low-carb diets you could make a version of this with Cauliflower Rice; I’d saute the kale until it was nearly soft, then add the cauliflower and cook just a bit longer.

 Find More Recipes Like This One: